Hitchnt/It3048c/README.md

 ## 9. Link to WebEx for your 8:00 Sunday group stand up.
 If you choose a different tool and/or different time, that's fine, just indicate it in the document.

-We are using Discord weekly for our standup
+We are using Discord weekly for our standup.